 This is the best printable deep cleaning checklist for housekeepers.

-We have compiled a checklist for each of the major areas of a home to help you make the most out of the deep cleaning session.
+We have compiled a deep cleaning checklist for each of the major areas of a home to help you make the most out of the deep cleaning session.

 This checklist will help to make your home look professionally deep cleaned and ready for your friends and family to visit.